dustalov/watlink/README.md

 Watlink
 =======

 Watlink is an automatic sense disambiguation method for asymmetric semantic relations.
 It requires a set of synsets and a set of pairs representing the relationships between words.
+It is also used to construct the Lexical Relations from the Wisdom of the Crowd (LRWC) dataset.

 ## Unsupervised Sense-Aware Hypernymy Extraction Experiment